rybafish/rybafish.github.io/config.md

 ### verifyGroupUnits (v 0.93)
 `verifyGroupUnits: True`

 This setting disables check of sUnit/dUnit kpi description integrity.
-In case same scaling group has inconsistent sUnid/dUnit defined - an exception will be generated.
+In case same scaling group has inconsistent sUnit/dUnit - an exception will be generated.
 The check is enabled by default, can be disabled in case of issues.